Chafyn Grove School, Salisbury

 Word on the Ground:Parents love the friendly, inclusive, non-pretentious family vibe and of course the academic results.
 They also like the town/country location of the school which gives children the best of both worlds – good facilities and plenty of space with the benefits of being firmly rooted in Salisbury.

 THE MUDDY VERDICT

 Good for: Families looking for a community-minded school with strong pastoral care and good academics.
 Those after full-boarding but in a smaller, less gung-ho environment, as well as majorly sporty kids – they’ll be developed here!

 Not for: Those who want their little ones hothoused – the school is big on nurturing children and supporting their academic and emotional development, and whilst results are excellent they are not here to dragoon swathes towards the most academic public schools.

 Dare to disagree?!
-Personal tours to any of the schools can be arranged all year around or their next Open Mornings are on 4 and 5 October.
+Personal tours can be arranged all year around.
 Call 01722 333423 to book a visit.

 Chafyn Grove, 33 Bourne Avenue, Salisbury, Wiltshire, SP1 1LR, 01722 333423